syncfusion-content/windowsforms-docs/WindowsForms/ListView/ScrollbarCustomization.md

 ![ScrollbarCustomization](ScrollbarCustomization_images/ScrollbarCustomization_img2.png)

-## ScrollIncrement
+## Scroll Increments

 ### HorizontalScrollIncrement

-`HorizontalScrollIncrement` property used to set the multiplier of mouse wheel scrolling while doing horizontal scroll.
-User can customize the increment value per mouse wheel using this property
+The `HorizontalScrollIncrement` property allows you to set the multiplier for mouse wheel scrolling during horizontal scrolling.
+This property lets users customize the increment value for each scroll step of the mouse wheel.

 ### VerticalScrollIncrement

-`VerticalScrollIncrement` property used to set the multiplier of mouse wheel scrolling while doing vertical scroll.
-User can customize the increment value per mouse wheel using this property.
+The <a href="https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.ListView.SfListView.html#Syncfusion_WinForms_ListView_SfListView_VerticalScrollIncrement">VerticalScrollIncrement</a> property allows you to set the multiplier for mouse wheel scrolling during vertical scrolling.
+Users can customize the increment value for each scroll step of the mouse wheel.

 {% tabs %}